OwenWard/ppdiag/README.md

 coverage](https://codecov.io/gh/OwenWard/ppdiag/branch/master/graph/badge.svg)](https://codecov.io/gh/OwenWard/ppdiag?branch=master)
 <!-- badges: end -->

-`ppdiag` is an `R` package which provides a sequence of tools which can be used to assess the fit of temporal point processes to data.
+`ppdiag` is an `R` package which provides a collection of tools which can be used to assess the fit of temporal point processes to data.

 These currently include: